nsrr/nsrr-cloud/client-lib/pypi/README.md

 - (Recommended) md5 checksum value is unique to every file.
 This option verifies that the downloaded file is same as being served by NSRR using md5 checksum value comparison.
 - file size check to match with download size of the file hosted by NSRR.

-To skip memory intensive data-integrity check,
+To skip memory intensive data-integrity check:

 ```
 nsrr cfs -d --no-md5
 ```

-To forcefully download the whole dataset,
+To forcefully download the whole dataset:

 ```
 nsrr -d cfs --force
 ```

-To list the version of the nsrr-cloud library,
+To list the version of the nsrr library:

 ```
 nsrr -v